 Today, stillness can be hard to come by.
 There’s just so much going on.
-So much noise both inside and outside our brains.
-So many tasks on our to-do lists.
-At least several screens within reach.
+So much noise both inside and outside our brains, so many tasks on our to-do lists, and at least several screens within reach.

 Some of her favorite spots include the airport and mall.

 The key is to create an intention of stillness — to have some intentionality about how we’re carrying ourselves in a given moment — and to focus on what is within our control, she said.